 '''

 - CONSTRUCTOR

 Purpose: create an iovec instance

 Format:

 CONSTRUCTOR

-(in array<byte> data
+(in array<byte> data = "",

-= -1,
+in int size = -1,

 in int

-size

-in int

 offset = 0,

 in int

 len_in = size,

 out iovec

 obj);

+Inputs:

 data to be used

-Inputs:

 type:

+size:

 size of data to be used

-size:
+offset for I/O operation

 offset

-offset for I/O operation

 len_in:

 number of bytes to read

 or write on read_v/write_v

 InOuts:

+Outputs:

-Outputs: buffer:
+buffer:

 the newly created iovec

 PreCond:

 PostCond: -

 Perms:

 Throws:

 BadParameter

 NoSuccess

 Notes:

 - all notes from the buffer CONSTRUCTOR apply.

 - if len_in is larger than size, and size is

 not given as -1, a 'BadParameter' exception

 is thrown.

+- DESTRUCTOR

+Purpose: destroy an iovec instance

 '''